Snow Park is something new in Israel. 2018 is the first year it was opened, and it will remain open until the end of the summer vacation.

 At Snow Park

-We started our visit in the snow playground.
-There are two snow machines (one in each side), and they are shooting snow every couple of minutes.
+We started our visit to the snow playground.
+There are two snow machines (one on each side), and they are shooting snow every couple of minutes.

 I loved the fact that the floor is covered with special plastics.
 Without it, the flooring would be very slippery.